Welcome

 Movie/Blu-Ray Review: Ninja III: The Domination

-Chances are if you were a kid in the 1980s and were in any way into martial arts you loved this movie and watched it anytime it was on TV.
+Chances are, if you were a kid in the 1980s and were in any way into martial arts, you loved this movie and watched it anytime it was on TV.
 It used to be a Saturday or Sunday afternoon staple on the local stations that played old TV shows in syndication, but I have not seen it on TV in years.
-So, if you are a fan of the movie this is really the only way to see it anymore.
+So, if you are a fan of the movie, this is really the only way to see it anymore.

 There have been many different versions of the movie after the years on physical media.
 I am old enough to have owned it on VHS, then picked up the 2013 blu-ray version.
-That one has a few special features including the trailer and a commentary track from the director and the stunt coordinator.
-It is a good listen if you like listening to commentary tracks and gives a lot of insight into how the movie was made with all practical stunts, and how the director used the movie Poltergeist as an inspiration.
+That one has a few special features, including the trailer and a commentary track from the director and the stunt coordinator.
+It is a good listen if you like listening to commentary tracks, and it gives a lot of insight into how the movie was made with all practical stunts and how the director used the movie Poltergeist as an inspiration.
 There is also a 2018 collectors edition on blu-ray that has a much-upgraded video transfer and interviews with main cast members Lucinda Dickey and Jordan Bennet.

 You definitely have to suspend your disbelief when watching the movie and accept that it is not an award winner.
 It is definitely a B-Level movie, and is, as many 1980s B movies are, very cheesy.
 It does not really try to be more than it is, and at right around an hour and a half, is not too long.
 But, as an action movie, it holds up fairly well, as long as you accept it for what it is.